edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

-### A tenant&#8217;s view of creating networks
+### A tenant's view of creating networks

-Let&#8217;s return to the tenant&#8217;s view and see how the previously created external network will look like.
+Let's return to the tenant's view and see how the previously created external network will look like.
 Choose the _Project_ view, then click on the _Network Topology_ tab.
 You can see the external network available to the tenant (See Figure 13).

 <div id="attachment_1013" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA-12-e1390507372328.png" alt="Figure 13: Tenant View - Create internal network" width="600" height="329" class="size-full wp-image-1013" />